Written by Vedika Pathania, a second-year student.

 For years, scientists have been studying climate trends in order to anticipate such implications for southern Africa.
 However, this hasn’t always made it simpler to avoid disasters.
 According to data, the number of countries vulnerable to several sorts of climatic extremes has increased by 500 percent in the last 20 years.
 Despite the fact that Madagascar is frequently hit by droughts and is frequently impacted by El Nio (a climatic phenomenon that explains the unusual warmth of surface waters in the eastern Pacific Ocean), scientists think climate change is directly connected to the current situation.

-What caused the extreme scarcity of food?
+What caused the famine?

 According to food experts, the issue is caused by a combination of factors, including increased droughts connected to climate change, a weak agricultural system, and the economic effects of COVID-19.
 In a landmark United Nations scientific study released last month, the Intergovernmental Panel on Climate Change stated that Madagascar has seen increased aridity and that human-induced climate change is the primary cause of Africa’s rising surface temperature.
 The COVID-19 epidemic, according to humanitarian organisations, has disrupted supply lines, increased unemployment, and limited access to food markets.